shau88/DifAda/README.md

 Adaptive Noise-Powered Diffusion Model for Efficient and Accurate Object Detection.

 ## Updates
-- (10/1/2024) Celebrating the National Day of China.Code is released.
+- (10/1/2024) Celebrating the National Day of China.
+Code is released.

 ## MODEL
 ## Models